Amajerus/sphinx-template/source/chapter3/index.rst

                     String dbURL = "jdbc:sqlserver://localhost; integratedSecurity=true";
                     conn = DriverManager.getConnection(dbURL);
                     if (conn != null) {
-                        //We are calling the ``DatabaseMetaData`` to get the meta data from SQL Server.
+                        //We are calling the ``DatabaseMetaData`` to get the meta data
+                        //from SQL Server.
                         DatabaseMetaData dm = (DatabaseMetaData) conn.getMetaData();
-                        //Here we are just asking it to print some SQL Server information just to verify that
+                        //Here we are just asking it to print some SQL Server information
-                        //a connection was made.
+                        //just to verify that a connection was made.
                         System.out.println("Driver name: " + dm.getDriverName());
                         System.out.println("Driver version: " + dm.getDriverVersion());
                         System.out.println("Product name: " + dm.getDatabaseProductName());